 "Your logic is cruel… yet not without merit.
 I cannot say if it is good or evil."

 A short while later, an affluent area.
 Boutiques.
-Cafés.
+Cafes.
 Fine restaurants.

-"The merchant's quarter.
-That is the Merchant Guild."
+"Indeed," Edmund said.
+"That is the Merchant Guild."
 He pointed to a classy, not overly ornate structure.
 "And that, at the road's end—the larger, three-story building—is the Adventurers' Guild."

-Eyes turned toward them—especially toward G6.
+The eyes turned toward them—especially toward G6.
 Her fashion sense stood out from the typical female adventurer.

 "How are you, Liam?
 It has been a while!"

 "Busy?
 Out of town?"
 Liam's eyes drifted to G6.
-"You've brought company."
+"You have brought company."

 "Of course!
 You know I come from a family of adventurers."